patilav/Distributed-Computing/2-futures/PATIL-Avanti-Promises-Linguistic-Support-for-Efficient-Asynchronous-Procedure-Calls-in-Distributed-Systems.md

 This paper deals with the concept of `Promises`: a new data type designed to support asynchronous remote procedure call mechanism to be used by components of a distributed program.
 It briefly describes `call-stream`: language-independent communication mechanism and examples of streams integrated in Argus programming language.
 The paper further goes on to describe how promises can be used with forks of local processes and compare mechanism presented in paper to related ones in other languages.
 It ends with brief on stream composition and evaluation of presented mechanism.

 ## Summary

-This paper describes `Promise` as a data type which was developed after getting motivated by a communication mechanism called `call-stream` which was invented so that programs can use components over a network in a heterogeneous computing environment. `Call-streams` combine advantages of (1) Remote procedure calls and (2) message passing. `Promises` were introduces to preserve the merits of organizing programs using procedures and procedure calls without sacrificing the performance benefits of call-streams.
-Some attributes of Promises are (a)Strongly typed (b) allow the result of a call to be picked up later (c) allow exceptions from the called procedure to be propagated in a convenient manner. (d) handle node failures and network partitions using call-stream mechanism.
+This paper describes `Promise` as a data type which was developed after getting motivated by a communication mechanism called `call-stream.

+`Call-streams` combine advantages of (1) Remote procedure calls and (2) message passing.
+Using `call-stream` mechanism programs can use components over a network in a heterogeneous computing environment by reducing latency.

 `Call-stream` vs `RPC`: (1) Call-streams allows the caller to run in parallel with the sending and processing of the call (2) Call-stream reduce the cost of transmitting the call and reply messages by buffering technique unlike RPC which send messages immediately.

-In call-stream a receiving entity provides one or more named ports; which are strongly type and identify procedures that can be called from other entities.
+In `call-stream` a receiving entity provides one or more named ports; which are strongly typed and identify procedures that can be called from other entities.
 Exception handling is used as a termination model to avoid abnormal termination.
 Arguments and results are passed by value.
 Groups of ports which belong to same entity define the receiving ends of streams which are sequenced.
 Deadlocks are handled by no concurrent activity within an entity i.e. separate activists should not share the same stream.
 Agents define the sending ends of streams.
 An agent and a port group together define a stream.
 If the system is unable to live up to the guarantees, it breaks the stream.
-Since streams are based on buffering two important primitives provided to sender are `flush` and `synch` for all calls.
+Since streams are based on buffering two important primitives provided to sender are flush and synch for all calls.

-In next subsections paper describes the Argus promise mechanism and shows how promises integrate streams and local forked procedures.
+In next subsections paper describes the Argus `promise` mechanism and shows how promises integrate streams and local forked procedures.

-This paper describes the streams using a programming language, Argus.
-Argus supports RPCs and implements call-streams using similar terminologies.
-Guardians are active entities which resides entirely at a single node of a network and handlers that can be called by other guardians.
-Argus computations run as atomic transactions which allow concurrency.
-Exception handling in Argus is uses `except` and nearest handling arm.
-Also `others` arm handles all exceptions not named explicitly.

-Promises:  When a stream call is performed, the caller receives a “promise” for a result that will arrive later.
-A `promise` is an object that can be used to “claim” the result when it is ready which contains typed result or exception listed by handler.
+`Promises`:  When a stream call is performed, the caller receives a `promise` for a result that will arrive later.
+A `promise` is an object that can be used to `claim` the result when it is ready which contains typed result or exception listed by handler.
 A `promise` object is in one of two states: (1) blocked: as a part of making a stream call or (2) ready- when the call completes, the promise switches to the ready state and remains in same state.
 The `claim` operation waits until the promise is ready and returns normally else signals the appropriate exception.
-An example of calculating and printing results of students is displayed and justified in the paper using Argus programming language demonstrating the call-stream communication mechanism.
-This examples describes various scenarios for call creation with custom encoding, result generation, exception handing and toggling states of promise in ready/blocked state.
-This example uses stream calls both to overlap processing of calls and to obtain the benefits of buffering messages for calls and replies.

 Local forks: Promises use deferred result for allowing concurrency between caller and callee and ordered processing of calls, but concurrency can also be maintained without the ordering.
 Local fork can be used in construction and access of recursive data structures such as lists and trees.

-Further discussion reinstates the importance of Multilisp futures for inspiration of Promises.
-Authors talk about disadvantages of futures (1) inefficient to implement unless specialized hardware is available due to type safety and (2) poor error handling - difficult for a program to determine the reason for the error value.

 Composing Streams: As a part of composing Streams, results should return to the original caller who then sends them on to the next stream.
 This kind of program form allows arbitrary filter computations to be done to “match” the two streams.